Online Surveys for Money Reviews

 Looking for the highest-paying legit surveys for money?
 As someone that has been an active participant in paid surveys for over 6-years, I’ve had my fair share of ups and downs (and have even been the victim of a scam or two).
 I put together this comprehensive guide to help you quickly find the best panels on the internet.

-Next up on our list of well-paying online paid surveys is MySurvey.com.
-This site is older and more established than Ipsos, as they were originally known as NFO and began collecting consumer opinions over 50-years ago.
-Even better, this site has outstanding payouts and interesting surveys, such as product testing and online focus groups.
+In fact, they were originally known as NFO and began collecting consumer opinions over 50-years ago.
+Even better, this site has outstanding payouts and interesting surveys.
+They specialize in product testing and online focus groups.

 Want to learn more?
 You can check out my recent MySurvey.com review.

-The NPD Group has been conducting market research since 1967.
+VIP Voice (formerly NPD Online Research) has been conducting market research since 1967.
 Their age is a huge asset as they’re able to provide survey panelists with surveys that no other site has.
-Actually, I just posted a NPD Online Research review in case you’re interested in learning more.
+Actually, I just posted a VIP Voice Review in case you’re interested in learning more.

 - The most important factor that I used to judge each survey panel was their rewards relative to other survey sites.
 Or put another way, how much they pay in terms of rewards points and cash!
 As this is what drives people to take surveys in the first place I wanted to make sure that this is where I put my emphasis.